alexle/alexle.github.com/posts/2013-in-review.markdown

 <a href="/static/2013-alex-running-records.jpg"><img src="/static/2013-alex-running-records.jpg" alt="alex le 2013 running records" style="display:block; margin-left:auto; margin-right:auto;" width="280px" /></a>

 Overall, it was a fantastic and fun year on the road.
 I never thought I would be saying this, but I've really grown to love running.
-It has become such a major part of my life, so much so that I want to run forever.
+It has become such a major part of my life, so much so that I want to **run forever**.

 ###Career And Side Projects###